myaomeow/myaomeow.github.io/_pages/java/recursion.md

 _Note: This program actually has a small problem!
 It will return ```false``` if the input string is something like ```"()()"```.
 Can you figure out how to fix it?_

+You can try to test out your code here on [this website](https://codingbat.com/prob/p183174).

 As a humorous joke, try looking up "recursion" on Google.
 Even the software engineers at Google have have a pretty good sense of humor! :smile:

 > ## Exercises